HademiData/SpringBoot-Basic-Microservice/README.md

 This basic project demonstrates a basic microservices architecture using Spring Boot, Spring Cloud, Eureka, Feign, Lombok, and PostgreSQL.
 It includes separate services for a **Gateway**, **Student**, **School**, **Discovery (Eureka)**, and **Config**.
 The services are connected using Spring Cloud technologies and communicate with each other to perform various tasks.
 Also all the services are connected and stored in this mono repository.

-## Project Structure
+## Project services and description

-The project is composed of the following microservices:

 1. **Gateway Service**: Acts as a reverse proxy and routes requests to the appropriate microservices.
 2. **Student Service**: Manages student-related data and operations.